Clippsly/.github/profile/README.md

 ## About Us

-> Clippsly Ltd is a dynamic British-based international nonprofit organization established in 2022.
-Dedicated to the global music community, our company serves as a steadfast music publisher collaborating with talented artists and songwriters worldwide.
+> Dedicated to the global music community, our company serves as a steadfast music publisher collaborating with talented artists and songwriters worldwide.
 Our mission is to revolutionize the music industry by providing an innovative platform for musicians to showcase their creative work and reach a broader audience.

 ## What we do on GitHub?